-We also get angry in attempts to maintain our equilibrium.
-So when our own fear, hurt, disappointment, pain or grief is too upsetting, we tend to lash out.
+We also get angry to fend off upsetting feelings.
+So when our own fear, hurt, disappointment, pain or grief scares us, we tend to lash out.
 The anger doesn't get rid of the hurt, but it makes us feel less powerless and temporarily numbs the pain.
 This explains why anger is part of the grieving process.

 So humans mobilize against any perceived threat (even our own upset feelings) by attacking.

 That's true for kids as well, of course.
 And because kids don't have a context for their upsets, a small disappointment can seem like the end of

 the world.
 Worse yet, since they don't have a fully developed frontal cortex to help them self-regulate, children are even more prone to lashing

 out when they're angry.
 (Doesn't it seem crazy that we expect them to handle anger constructively, when so often we adults don't?)

 Sometimes attacking makes sense when we're angry, but only when there's actually a threat.
 That's rare.
 Most of the time when kids get angry, they want to attack their little brother (who broke their treasured memento), their parents (who disciplined them "unfairly"), their teacher (who embarrassed them) or the playground bully (who scared them.)

 Luckily, as children's brains develop, they gain the capacity to manage their anger constructively -- IF they live in a home where anger is handled in a healthy way.